You've got questions and we've got answers! Explore our resources below to help you make the right decision about your future.

 This website allows students to order online 24 hours a day, 7 days a week.

 There is a $5 fee for each transcript and an additional $2.50 fee per destination.
-A valid credit card and email address is required to order online.
+A valid credit card and email address are required to order online.

 Please allow for three (3) business days to process all transcript requests.
 Once shipped, transcript orders can be tracked here.
 Transcript requests will not be processed during campus closure.